 Why is microlearning relevant today?

-It is significant to note that, although the ‘hype-cycle’ may have died down somewhat, the use of microlearning is on the rise.
-A survey by Rapid Learning Institute, claims 8/10 L&D professionals prefer microlearning because their users favour it more than traditional learning.
+It is significant to note that, although the hype may have died down somewhat, the use of microlearning is on the rise.
+A survey by Rapid Learning Institute, claims 8/10 L&D professionals prefer microlearning because their users favor it more than traditional learning.
 This preference has grown to a steady rise in the number of large corporate L&D departments that are providing microlearning.

 elearningindustry.com provides the following list of the top microlearning trends, resulting from broader adoption:

-• More infographics (see some of our examples) and the rise of interactive infographics;
+– More infographics and the rise of interactive infographics;

-Until recently, the gravitation towards microlearning was driven primarily by the trend of developing informal and community-produced content as a means of supplementing formal learning activities.
-This, in turn, was accelerated by the rapid development of new technologies and delivery platforms that simply were not available 10 years ago.
+Until recently, the gravitation to microlearning was driven by the trend of developing informal and community-produced content.
+This was intended to supplement formal learning activities.
+This was accelerated by the rapid development of new technologies and platforms that simply were not available 10 years previously.

-Fast-forward to today, and the second wave of microlearning is being driven by the transformative changes in the way businesses operate, as a result of the technological evolution that was happening in the initial wave.
+Fast-forward, and the latest wave of microlearning is being driven by the transformative changes in the way businesses operate.
+These changes occurred as a result of the technological evolution that was happening in the initial wave.
 Pete Radice, a Learning Specialist at Merck states:

 “here at Merck the current focus is on meeting the Learners needs in the flow of work and on the go.
 The design of what we now call “Journeys” entail focusing on what is required to enhance performance.
 This will, and does, include micro-learning, as we recognize that 3-4 minutes to consume content is the current trend.”

-Some common benefits organisations gain from microlearning include:
+Some common benefits organizations gain from microlearning include:

-• better suited for accessing and using on-demand content, without having to sort through a monolithic course to find the needed bits;
+– better suited for accessing and using ‘on-demand’ content, without having to sort through a course to find relevant bits;

-• easier to ‘mix-and-match’ microlearning offerings to create highly-tailored and personalised content for learners.
+– easier to ‘mix-and-match’ microlearning offerings to create highly-tailored and personalized content for learners.

-Wait a minute, what about all the legacy content we have been building for the last 20 years?
+“What about all the legacy content we have been building for the last 20 years?”

-There is a lot of ongoing debate when it comes to the value and utility of converting legacy content into microlearning.
-This is due largely to the potential amount of man-hours, and money required, to adequately address the task.
-The reality is that most organisations have spent millions of pounds and hundreds of man-years in building up their current catalogue of eLearning.
-The thought of all of that content becoming obsolete or, perhaps even more daunting, having to be all reworked and shredded into a million new pieces, may seem a bridge too far.
+There is a lot of ongoing debate when it comes to the value/utility of converting legacy content into microlearning.
+This is mainly due to the time and money required, to adequately address the task.
+The reality is that most organizations have spent millions and hundreds of hours in creating their current catalogue of eLearning.
+The thought of that content becoming obsolete or, (even more daunting), having to be reworked and shredded into a million new pieces, may seem too much.

-Simply shredding your existing learning content into individual slides, pages, screens, or other chunks, will likely not produce learning content that will be valuable, or perhaps even relevant, to a learner.
-This is primarily due to the fact that these “chunks”, while potentially very useful to content developers, simply may not have the context needed to provide a meaningful learning experience – with a few notable exceptions, such as standalone videos and infographics.
+Simply shredding your existing learning content into individual slides, pages, screens, or other chunks, will likely not produce learning content that will be valuable and relevant.
+This is primarily due to the fact that these “chunks” (while useful to content developers) may not have the context needed to provide a meaningful learning experience.
+There might be a few notable exceptions, such as ‘standalone’ videos and infographics.

 If you have decided to pursue the idea of reducing some of your legacy eLearning into microlearning, the basic considerations are:

-1.)
-Which part of the content library?
+– Which part of the content library?
 All of it?
-Just the product knowledge content?
-Etc.; and
+Just the product knowledge content? etc.; and

-2.)
-How far back do you go in the conversion process, e.g., how many years?
+– How far back do you go in the conversion process (e.g., how many years)?

-Given that there are organisations that are still storing and sometimes offering eLearning content that was built almost 20 years ago, this can be a very important decision in terms of the workload associated with the conversion task.
+Assume that there are organisations that are still storing and sometimes offering eLearning content that was built almost 20 years ago.
+This can be a very important decision, in terms of the workload associated with the conversion task.

-Although every organisation’s legacy content is highly unique, below are some best practices to consider once you have selected the subset of your eLearning catalogue to convert:
+Although every organization’s legacy content is highly unique, below are some best practices to consider once you have selected the subset of your eLearning catalogue to convert:

-• do not spend a lot of time trying to reduce a monolithic learning offering into bite-sized chunks if the rationale is not imminently obvious.
+– do not spend a lot of time trying to reduce a monolithic learning offering into bite-sized chunks if the rationale is not immediately obvious.

 Tips for designing microlearning

-• space the learning out, so that the learner has time to digest the prior learning before moving onto the next microlearning cognate;
+– space the learning out, so that the learner has time to digest the prior learning before moving onto the next microlearning cognate; and

-• think of ways to personalise the content as much as possible by role, region, common client profile, etc.
+– think of ways to personalize the content as much as possible by role, region, common client profile, etc.

-The first step in any type of new technology or approach has to be determining the suitability of this technology or approach in terms of your organisation’s unique set of needs and requirements.
+The first step for Organizations in any type of new technology or approach has to be determining its suitability in terms of your organization’s unique set of needs and requirements.

 Consider addressing the three questions below before moving forward with a microlearning strategy.

-3. If you answered affirmatively to 1 and 2, then are there aspects of microlearning that are uniquely qualified to solve the business problem or learning problem in a manner that a traditional learning or performance intervention could not?
+– If you answered affirmatively to 1 and 2, then ‘are there aspects of microlearning that are uniquely qualified to solve the business problem or learning problem in a manner that a traditional learning or performance intervention could not?’.

-Regardless of the outcomes of this exercise, you will most certainly have a better assessment of the state of your current eLearning catalogue and a solid position on whether or not microlearning makes sense in your learning organisation.
+Regardless of the outcomes of this exercise, you will most certainly have a better assessment of the state of your current eLearning catalogue.
+Additionally, you will have a solid understanding on whether or not microlearning makes sense in your learning organization.